MXLarge Logo

 MXLarge: I don't want to really talk about the year because I'm more interested in the Ducati thing and also a few other things.
 We all know you as an easy-going guy and one of the top guys who can win a GP, but I'm not sure if we really know, when you were young, whether you had heroes and all that sort of thing, and also how you actually got into motocross?

-Seewer: Yeah, I got in a motocross because my father was actually racing like the Swiss champ in the past, and I think some GP's back in the days when it was still a different World with the qualification and all that.
-He never was a professional or rider or like a top guy internationally, but yeah, he was a good rider in Switzerland and that's how I got into it.
+Seewer: Yeah, I got into motocross because my father was actually racing the Swiss champ in the past, and I think some GP's back in the days when it was still a different World with the qualification and all that.
+He never was a professional or a top guy internationally, but yeah, he was a good rider in Switzerland and that's how I got into it.

 MXLarge: Did you have any heroes when you first started getting into it?

 Seewer: Yes.
-When I started to follow, because of my father, I started on Suzuki and Ricky Carmichael as my hero because at that time he was on a Suzuki and winning and yeah, that was the guy I was like looking up to.
+When I started to follow, I started on Suzuki and Ricky Carmichael as my hero because at that time he was on a Suzuki and winning and yeah, that was the guy I was like looking up to.
 Then after that actually, it was Ryan Villopoto.
-I was looking up to him, and it's funny, because now, I see they're all small guys, you know and I was small, which I didn't know at that time.
+I was looking up to him, and it's funny, because now, I see they're all small guys, you know and I am small, which I didn't know at that time.
 But it's pretty fun.

 MXLarge: Yeah, it's weird because, obviously a lot of the European guys, their heroes are actually the American guys.
 You're clearly not somebody that, I don't know if you want to go to America or not.
 Obviously, it's far too late for Supercross and maybe even too late for motocross.
 But it was that ever a goal?